 In today's job market, finding a job is not easy.
 If you're over 40, age can present an additional hurdle to job-hunting.
 Today, older workers in the legal profession and other industries are competing with younger job-seekers and Generation Y for a shrinking number of open positions.

 "Maybe it's makeover time.
 [A job change] is a great time to invest in updating your look.
-This is especially true if you haven't done so in awhile or if you've been in the same job (or even the same relationship) for a long time.
+This is especially true if you haven't done so in a while or if you've been in the same job (or even the same relationship) for a long time.
 It's so easy to get stuck in a look that is stagnant, outdated, and maybe even less-than-flattering.
 Companies like to hire people who exude a polished, on-trend appearance.
 Put the odds in your favor here.
 Plus, when you know you look great, you'll feel more confident.
 That is always attractive!" - Patti DeNucci, business networking expert and author of The Intentional Networker: Attracting Powerful Relationships, Referrals & Results in Business (Rosewall Press, 2011)

-- Be Honest About Your Age.
 "Clearly and proactively emphasize your age and the number of years of experience rather than avoid, minimize, or downplay.
 More high-level executives responsible for hiring decisions have very specific and defined needs.
 If they are going to pass you over for someone younger that they can pay less at the cost of experience, they will do so whatever you say or don't say during the interview process.
-Focus instead on being clear, honest and very up front in all realms.
+Focus instead on being clear, honest and very upfront in all realms.
 Though this may result in some lost opportunities because of mismatched needs, you are much more likely to find the best fit for you quicker." - Dr. Joseph Cilona, Manhattan-based licensed clinical psychologist, business and personal coach, author and nationally recognized psychology expert.